powerapi-ng/pyRAPL/README.md

 # About
-pyRAPL is a toolkit that measures the energy consumption of a machine during the execution of a python code.
+pyRAPL is a software toolkit to measure the energy footprint of a host machine along the execution of a piece of Python code.

-pyRAPL uses the intel "Running Average Power Limit" (RAPL) technology that estimate power consumption of internal devices.
-This technology is only available on Intel CPU with Sandy Bridge architecture or higher.
+pyRAPL uses the Intel "_Running Average Power Limit_" (RAPL) technology that estimates power consumption of a CPU.
+This technology is available on Intel CPU since the [Sandy Bridge generation](https://fr.wikipedia.org/wiki/Intel#Historique_des_microprocesseurs_produits).

-pyRAPL can measure the energy consumption of the following devices :
+More specifically, pyRAPL can measure the energy consumption of the following CPU domains:
  - CPU socket package
- - RAM (only on Xeon CPU architecture)
+ - DRAM (for server architectures)
+ - GPU (for client architectures)

 # Installation

-You can install pyRAPL with pip : `pip install pyRAPL`
+You can install pyRAPL with pip: `pip install pyRAPL`

 # Basic usage

 Here are some basic usages of pyRAPL.
-Please understand that the measured energy consumption is not only the energy consumption of the code you are running.
-It's the **global energy consumption** of all the process running on the machine during this period.
-This includes also the operating system and other applications.
+Please note that the reported energy consumption is not only the energy consumption of the code you are running.
+This includes the **global energy consumption** of all the process running on the machine during this period, thus including the operating system and other applications.
-That's why we recommend eliminating any extra programs that may alter the energy consumption of the machine where we run the experiments and keep **only** the code we want to measure its energy consumption (no extra applications such as graphical interface, background running task ...).
+That is why we recommend to eliminate any extra programs that may alter the energy consumption of the machine hosting experiments and to keep **only** the code under measurement (_i.e._, no extra applications, such as graphical interface, background running task...).
 This will give the closest measure to the real energy consumption of the measured code.

 ## Decorate a function to measure its energy consumption